dvanic/dvanic/README.md

 - 👩‍💻I work as a Data Scientist & Analytics Trainer at the Sydney Informatics Hub, University of Sydney
 - 🌏 I love using data to solve real-world problems
 - 🎓 I teach others how to use R and python to work better and faster
-- 🐦 Reach out to me at @dvanichkina on Twitter
+- 🐦 Reach out to me at @dvanichkina on Twitter or see [my website](daryavanichkina.com/)